MinaSamirCap/MHATB/README.md

 # MHATB

-A Flutter project to test some functinality.
+A Flutter project to test some functionality.

 ## Real Project.